Mary Jane Marcasiano: Involvement in the arts

+Community Involvement

+Marcasiano and her husband Ralph Gibson relocated in 2020 from Soho to Sag Harbor, New York and Marcasiano is active in the Hampton’s arts and education scene.
+She is a Trustee, Curator and Head of Costumes Collections at the Sag Harbor Historical Museum and has co-curated the exhibitions “Sag Harbor Summers 1882-1907 “In 2024, and 2025's “Wedding Dresses 1840 to 1925 - From Victorian Fashion to the Roaring 20s."

+Marcasiano also works in collaboration with the arts organizations The Church, Reutershan Trust and the Sag Harbor School System leading an annual fashion workshop for high school students.
+She has also collaborated with Women's Art Center of the Hamptons, Guild Hall and The Church participating in and organizing talks.

 Social entrepreneurship

 In 2007 Marcasiano created the Made With Love Project, a non-profit global initiative dedicated to raising funds and awareness for NGOs aiding women and children in need.
 The project is supported through the production and sale of products that provide a fair income for women in Brazil, Africa and Haiti.
 Made With Love does their works through the Cygnet Foundation, a 501(c)(3) non-for-profit public foundation.

 Marcasiano also works with women's co-operatives in developing countries, particularly in Africa and South America, facilitating the sale and distribution of the products to a global market through web sales and strategic marketing alliances.
 The Made With Love Project directs the net proceeds from selling those products to relevant children's charities in the region of the product’s origination.